maartenzam/interactive-publication/README.md

 npm run build
 ```

-The build output for deploy ends up in the `build` folder.
-You can preview the production build with `npm run preview`.
+To deploy your app to services like Netlify and Vercel, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-> To deploy your app to services like Netlify and Vercel, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+The app has prerendering enabled, which means that pages are already loaded whenever the user hovers over a link (so before clicking a link).
+This is set in [src/routes/+layout.js](src/routes/+layout.js).
+Because of this, links that point to internal pages that are not defined in `routes` will throw errors when building the site.

 ## Architecture